Court Rules

 Self-represented parties may file ex parte motions via physical copy to the Clerk's Office by 8:30 a.m. on the hearing day.

-Multiple documents for one case may be uploaded in a single electronic envelope transaction.
+Multiple documents for one case can be uploaded in a single envelope transaction.

 Court-level rulesca-los-angeles-superiorINFO